 Symbol flashes: The function is activated and is actively intervening in the control process.
-Symbol does not flash: The function is activated and is not actively intervening in the control process or
+Symbol does not flash: The function is activated and is not actively intervening in the control process or the function is currently being edited in the setting menu.

-7.2.5 Operational and setting values
+5.2.5 Operational and setting values

-The display of the operational and setting values (4 in Fig. 8) consists of the following elements:
+The display of the operational and setting values (3 in Fig. 8) consists of the following elements:

-- \bigcirc | Symbol for time control of functions.
-This symbol is displayed when - a time restriction/control has been set, - the status of time restriction/control is displayed, - the time restriction blocks a temperature control (symbol flashes). - 2 Number of the time window that is currently being set/displayed or within which the current time lies.
+- 1 | Symbol for time control of functions.
+This symbol is displayed when: - · a time restriction / control has been set, - the status of time restriction/control is displayed, - the time restriction blocks a temperature control (symbol flashes). - 2 Number of the time window that is currently being set/displayed or within which the current time lies.

 The time control of a function consists of 1 to 3 configurable time windows.
 Example: